 This topic uses scientific enquiry to allow children to investigate how plants grow, and what they need to be able to grow into healthy plants.
 This will extend on what the children learnt about plants in the EYFS.
-The children grow a large variety of different types of fruit, vegetables and flowers from seeds and tend to them throughout the growing process.
-The children will attempt to grow a very special surprise for you, their parents and carers.
+The children grow a large variety of different types of fruit, vegetables and flowers from seeds and are given the responsibility to tend to them, throughout the growing process.
+The children will attempt to grow their own beanstalk and keep a record of it’s development, over the half term.
 The children will also learn how to identify and describe the different parts of a plant, i.e. roots, stem and leaves.

 Throughout the topic the children will learn and apply a range of ICT skills.
-The children will use photography to record the process of their images.
-Children will begin to use the internet as a research tool, loading websites that can help them with their learning about the parts of a plant.
+The children will use photography to record the progression and process of plant growth.
+Children will begin to use the internet as a research tool, loading websites that can help them learn about the parts of a plant.

 Children will use their numeracy skills to measure their growing plants and measure out the correct amount of water plants need.

 Our WOW day: Story exploration

 This topic begins with an art WOW day, based on an ‘All about me’ theme, and develop their skills throughout the topic.
 The children complete a range of activities based on the work of a variety of famous artists and look at the techniques they use to create their works of art.
 The children will learn about colour, tone and shape by creating a Pop Art version of the New Chapter logo and will have the chance to sketch their own self-portraits, by carefully looking at their unique facial features.